Submit an application for Ormond using the online form on the Intercollegiate Office website.

 When do applications close?

-When all of the supporting documents are due?
+When are all of the supporting documents are due?

-The VTAC results are released on 16 December and the University offer will be made to most applicants in January.
+For Semester 1 applicants - The VTAC results are released on 15 December and the University offer will be made to most applicants in January.
 So on 30 November most applications will be missing these two documents.
 As soon as you get your VTAC results (ATAR) and your University offer you must send it in.

 Please understand that you will be disadvantaged by not sending in required documents.